jessicarush/javascript-notes/debounce_vs_throttle.md

 searchInput.addEventListener('input', handleInput);
 ```

-An alernate version thatincludes an immediate param:
+An alternate version that includes an immediate param:

 ```javascript
 /**